 OBJECTIVE PROGRAMME/PLANS ACTIONS/PLANS To shift towards a more strategic approach to the development of our local economy and to overcome challenges and failures Skills programmes to respond to business and government for greater productivity and efficiency; Ensure that social and economic development are prioritised within the municipal Integrated Development Plans (IDPs); To support the local economy in realising its optimal potentials and making local communities' active participants in the economy of the country.
-Business support programmes to retain existing businesses and encourage start-up or relocating businesses to enter the area; Conduct local economic regeneration studies that form a core component of the IDPs; Identify and market new economic opportunities; To wage the local fight against poverty more effectively through local level debates, outcomes.(medium - strategies and actions.
-To improve community access to economic initiatives, support programmes and information.
-Social development programmes to increase participation in the local economy and build better lifestyles for the community; Motivate and support individuals, community groups and local authorities to initiate and sustain economic initiatives; Mobilise civil society to participate in LED and encourage public participation; To improve the coordination of economic development planning and implementation Promoting of multi- stakeholder participation in the local economy; Network with key sectors and role players to create partnerships and projects; Promote interdepartmental collaboration across line departments; and Establish sector linkages and clustering of economic activity; Establish LED groups within the community to mobilise the efforts and resources of local stakeholders around a common vision; (Investment summits / business breakfast)
+Business support programmes to retain existing businesses and encourage start-up or relocating businesses to enter the area; Conduct local economic regeneration studies that form a core component of the IDPs; Identify and market new economic opportunities; To wage the local fight against poverty more effectively through local level debates, strategies and actions.
+Develop an effective poverty eradication strategy with clear targets and outcomes.(medium - long term) Implement poverty eradication programmes and projects (establish two co-operatives) To improve community access to economic initiatives, support programmes and information.
+Social development programmes to increase participation in the local economy and build better lifestyles for the community; Motivate and support individuals, community groups and local authorities to initiate and sustain economic initiatives; Mobilise civil society to participate in LED and encourage public participation; To improve the coordination of economic development planning and implementation Promoting of multi-stakeholder participation in the local economy; Network with key sectors and role players to create partnerships and projects; Promote interdepartmental collaboration across line departments; and Establish sector linkages and clustering of economic activity; Establish LED groups within the community to mobilise the efforts and resources of local stakeholders around a common vision; (Investment summits / business breakfast)

-The Letsemeng Local Municipality envisages achieving the following local economic strategies by

-Implementing the following interventions to achieve its goals:-
+The Letsemeng Local Municipality envisages achieving the following local economic strategies by Implementing the following interventions to achieve its goals:-